 Get free meals and hotel (short or long delay)

 It’s absolutely vital to always pay for your flight with a credit card that includes flight delay insurance.
 Always!
 It’s the most basic and important rule!
-Soon we’ll have a series with lots of videos to help you choose the best one among the current record-high offers!
+Soon we’ll have a series with lots of videos to help you choose among the best credit cards in Canada!

-You’re entitled to $500 ($1,000 with some cards) for a hotel and meals as soon as the delay lasts 4 hours (6 hours with some cards)!
-No matter the cause of the delay!
+You’re entitled to $500 ($1000 with some cards) for a hotel and meals as soon as the delay lasts 4 hours (6 hours with some cards)!
+No matter the cause of the delay (with most cards)!
 And you can get it without waiting with travelers who didn’t follow this basic tip and have to stand in line to beg the airline (which will probably result in nothing).

 Airlines sometimes have to offer a hotel and meals depending on the length of the delay, but only if what caused it is within their control (otherwise: nothing).
 I never waste my time with this.
 I’d rather have a nicer, more expensive hotel (that earns me points for future free nights) with more expensive meals — and not have to wait in line.